 The major historic port city of Southampton is known as the cruise capital of the UK - but it’s worth sticking around and exploring as a destination on its own merits too.
-More than four million people flock to the South Coast each year to sample its rich culture, award-winning parks and fantastic shopping.
-If you're thinking about holidaying in this marvellous maritime metropolis sometime soon, use our 'Book Now' tool to check out the availability of cheap flights to Southampton with Flybe.
+More than four million people flock to the South Coast each year to sample this maritime metropolis with its rich culture, award-winning parks and fantastic shopping.

 Direct flights highlighted, others can be indirect.